influxdata/community-templates/redis/README.md

 ## Setup Instructions

-  The data for the dashboard is populated by the included Telegraf configuration.
+  The data for the dashboard is populated by the included Telegraf configuration and the Redis Input plugin.
+The Redis Input defaults to using `tcp://localhost:6379` as the server.
+If your redis server is running at a different address or is using authentication, you will need to update this value in the Telegraf configuration.
+See the [Redis Input Documentation](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis#configuration) for more details.

   The Telegraf Configuration requires the following environment variables

   - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
   - `INFLUX_ORG` - The name of your Organization (this will be your email address on the InfluxDB Cloud free tier)